rahulgopinath/rahulgopinath.github.io/_posts/2018-09-06-peg-parsing.markdown

 * And-predicate: &e -- match `e` but do not consume any input
 * Not-predicate: !e

 We are yet to provide _e*_, _e+_, and _e?_.
 However, these are only conveniences.
 One can easily modify any _PEG_ that uses them to use grammar rules instead.
 The effect of predicates on the other hand can not be easily produced.
-However, even without the predicates, our _PEG_ can be useful for parsing a pretty large category of programs.
+However, the lack of predicates does not change ([Ford 2004](https://pdos.csail.mit.edu/~baford/packrat/popl04/peg-popl04.pdf)) the class of languages that such grammars can match, and even without the predicates, our _PEG_ can be useful for easily representing a large category of programs.